stackabletech/operator-templating/template/tests/README-templating.md

 To run tests please execute the following command from the gitroot of the operator repository:

-`scripts/run_tests.sh`
+`scripts/run_tests.sh --parallel 2`

 This will install the necessarry ansible role into `tests/ansible/roles`, expand the test templates into all defined test scenarios and execute kuttl to test these scenarios.
+Any arguments are passed on to `kuttl`.